omn-Kane/my-todolist/README.md

 5. Must be able to deploy in docker (Missing feature)

 ### Tasks
-1. Add missing requirement #4 to the application
+1. Add missing requirement #4 to the application (Done)
 2. Add sufficient test coverage to the application and update readme on howto run the tests
 3. Add missing requirement #5 to the application (Dockerfile and update readme with instructions)